Navigating contracts may seem daunting. Here’s how to build effective employee/employer relationships using types of employment contracts.

 Do contracts have to use legal terms?

-Not necessarily.
-Some legal terms may help give your contract clarity but it’s better if the contract is written not in jargon, but in language that is easy to understand.
+Some legal terms may help give your contract clarity.
+But it’s better if the contract text is not in jargon, but in language that is easy to understand.

 What is the difference between an employee and an independent contractor?